-In today’s world we store large parts of our life on computers.
-Information such as pictures, documents, movie clips, contact list etc. are all stored on our cvomputers.
+In today’s world, we store large parts of our life on computers.
+Information such as pictures, documents, movie clips, contact lists, etc. is all stored on our computers.
 There are many ways your data could get lost, a hard drive could crash, the software you using stop working or your file system could get corrupt.
 It is important to have backups of your information so you do not lose important information.

 So how do you go about securing your information, a good start is to select what files you would like to take a copy of.
-Documents, pictures, music and movie clips are the most common files to backup, even your spreadsheets, web readers book mark and games are worth taken a copy of.
-One thumb of rule is what ever you are going to miss if it disappears, you should make a copy of.
+Documents, pictures, music, and movie clips are the most common files to backup, even your spreadsheets, web readers bookmark and games are worth taken a copy of.
+One thumb of rule is whatever you are going to miss if it disappears, you should make a copy of it.

 Selecting Backup Options

 Online there are many services available to do your backups.
 The online service copies your file to a server hosted by the service provider.
-Using a online service protects your files against theft, fires etc, Most of them charge a fee, could be a monthly or yearly fee.
+Using an online service protects your files against theft, fires, etc, Most of them charge a fee, could be a monthly or yearly fee.

 Here are some services online:

 - Rogers offers 25GB – 25 GB CDN 7.99/month

 - Microsoft offers 25 GB free storage space – skydrive.live.com